geniusrabbit/docker-registry/README.md

 ### Run registry

-Have to be runs on each server with your docker services.
+Have to run on each server with your docker services.

 ```sh
 docker run -d -e 'REGISTRY_DNS=http://consul:8500/dev?refresh_interval=5' geniusrabbit/registry